DXEZ

 DXEZ (88.7 FM), broadcasting as Radyo Sincero 88.7, is a radio station owned by Audiovisual Communicators and operated by ABJ Broadcasting Services, the media arm of Herbz Med Pharma Corporation.
 Its studios and transmitter are located at the 4th Floor, DTI Field Office Bldg., South Osmena St., Brgy.
 Dadiangas East, General Santos.
+This station operates daily from 4:00 AM to 9:00 PM.

 History

 It first went on air in 1996 as City of Dreams EZ 88.7 with a Smooth Jazz format.
 It went off the air in 2009.
 In June 2017, the station went back on air, this time as Monster Radio EZ 88.7.
 It aired a mix of Top 40 and Smooth Jazz.
 In the beginning of 2018, it became a relay station of BT 99.5 in Davao.
 In 2022, it brought back its originating programming, but retained its Davao simulcast at certain times.

 In 2023, ABJ Broadcasting Services took over the entire operations and relaunched it as Radyo Sincero with a news and music format.